 Option 1

-Accept Certificate in Ignition: To enable the SiteWise to ingest data over OPC UA from Ignition’s OPC UA server, you must accept the certificate presented by the SiteWise connector within Ignition.
+Accept SiteWise Certificate in Ignition: To enable the SiteWise to ingest data over OPC UA from Ignition’s OPC UA server, you must accept the certificate presented by the SiteWise connector within Ignition.

 Open the Ignition web UI: Navigate to the AWS EC2 Console and find the EC2 instance running Ignition server.
 It should be named you should see an instance named “Virtual/Option1/Ignition

-Get the public IP address of that instance, and load a like this into your browser of choice: http://<IginitionServerPublicIP>:8088
+Get the public IP address of that instance, and load a URL like this into your browser of choice: http://<IginitionServerPublicIP>:8088

 Reminder: For AWS Employees, do not be on the corporate VPN for this step.